Murazzano

-Murazzano ([muratˈtsaːno]; Murassan [myraˈsɑŋ]) is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 70 km southeast of Turin and about 40 km east of Cuneo.
+Murazzano ([muratˈtsaːno]; Murassan [myraˈsɑŋ]) is a comune (municipality) in the province of Cuneo, in the Italian region of Piedmont, located about 70 km southeast of Turin and about 40 km east of Cuneo.

 Murazzano borders the following municipalities: Belvedere Langhe, Bonvicino, Bossolasco, Clavesana, Igliano, Marsaglia, Mombarcaro, Paroldo, San Benedetto Belbo, and Torresina.
 It is a center of robiola cheese production.